-Food and drinks can be enjoyed in certain areas at each facility.
+Food and beverages can be enjoyed only in designated areas at each of the Premises.

-Members and guests must shower before entering pools.
-They are asked to shave only in the shower or sink area, and to be courteous of fellow members and guests and abide by the posted rules at each facility.
+Members and guests must shower before entering pools and may shave only in the shower or sink area.

 Locker Room Key and Lock Rental

-Members and guests are welcomed to lock their belongings while at the Y. To rent a key or lock for a YMCA locker, members and guests should present their membership card, photo identification, or staff-authorized guest pass to the front desk.
+Members and guests are encouraged to lock up their belongings while at the Premises.
+To rent a key or lock for a Denver YMCA locker, members and guests should present valid proof of membership or guest admission to the front desk.
 There is a penalty for lost keys or locks.

-The YMCA of Metropolitan Denver will not be liable for lost or stolen items while members and/or program participants are on YMCA premises or engaged in YMCA activities.
+Denver YMCA is not liable for items lost or stolen on the Premises or during Activities.
 Members and guests are responsible for their own possessions.
-Valuables should be left at home or in a secured locker.
+Valuables should be left at home.

 Lost and Found

-Items that are found and turned in are kept at the front desk of each facility.
-Unclaimed articles are donated to charity.
+Items that are found and turned in are kept at the front desk at each of the Premises.
+Articles unclaimed after 30 days are donated to charity.